DataONEorg/Education/CONTRIBUTING.md

 <B>3.
 Download a PNG file of your organization's logo</B>
 <ul>
   <li>If you are associated with a university, company, or other organization you must include their logo along with your submission.</li>
-  <li>Once you have downloadeed it, make sure to name the .PNG after your organization</li>
+  <li>Once you have downloaded it, make sure to name the .PNG after your organization</li>
   <li>For now the PNG will be saved on your desktop, but later we will upload it to a specific location in DataONE's GitHub repository</li>
 </ul>
 </details>